Luis Castillo pitches Reds to 6-4 victory over Cardinals

 Cincinnati struck for three runs in the second inning.
 Stephenson hit the first pitch into left field.
 With one out, Kyle Farmer was hit by a pitch.
 India then homered to left field, giving the Reds a 3-0 advantage.

+“I’m feeling good,” said India, who also reached base on two walks.
+“He threw a cutter and it was over the middle and I got it.”

 The Cardinals’ Edmundo Sosa hit his first major league home run in the fifth inning with one out.
+He took a curtain call.

+“It was really good,” Sosa said.
+“It felt good to do it here in front of the crowd here at Busch Stadium.
+As soon as I made contact, I knew it would be gone.
+It’s a beautiful sensation that I’m going to remember.”

 Cincinnati got the run back in the sixth with two outs.
 India walked and Castillo, hitting eighth in the order, doubled to deep center, putting the Reds up 4-1.